craftcms/docs/docs/commerce/3.x/transactions.md

 The typical checkout flow will involve multiple transactions, with the exact steps depending on your configuration, the payment gateway you’re using, and whether the customer’s payment method is approved.

+The sum of an order’s transactions determines total paid, total price, and outstanding balance amounts—and those totals determine the order’s payment status.

 In Craft Commerce, each of these is represented by a [transaction](commerce3:craft\commerce\models\Transaction) model.
 A transaction can only have one [type](#transaction-types) and [status](#transaction-statuses), and it may have a relationship to a parent transaction.

 In the Craft control panel, you’ll find transactions listed in a **Transactions** tab in any order’s detail page.